By adding a night

 Because

-output, the presence of bright lights in the
+presence of bright lights in the field-of-view (such

-of the significant impact on light gain that
+significant impact on light gain that could result.

-level.
-If possible, do your best to exclude
+do your best to exclude non-important bright lights

 Turn-off All Camera Visible/Audible